Quality of life indicators - measuring quality of life

 Other measures of income reflect better households' situations

 While GDP is very useful for measuring market production and providing an indicative snapshot of an economy at a given time, it does not provide a comprehensive picture of how well-off the citizens of a society are.
 As described in the J. Stiglitz, A. Sen and J.P.
-Fitoussi Report (Measurement of Economic Performance and Social Progress - 2009) citizens’ material living standards are better monitored by using measures of household income and consumption.
+Fitoussi Report (Measurement of Economic Performance and Social Progress - 2009) citizens’ material living standards are better monitored by using measures of household income and consumption, and ideally joint measures of income, consumption and wealth at individual level should be used.
 Stiglitz, Sen and Fitoussi argue that the income of a country’s citizens is ‘clearly more relevant for measuring the well-being of citizens’ than domestic production.

 In many cases, household incomes may develop differently from real GDP and therefore provide a different picture of this aspect of citizens’ well-being.
-As shown in Figure 1, for the period 2005–2012, GDP (in real terms) in the euro area reached its peak during the first quarter of 2008 and plunged to a record low almost a year later, in the second quarter of 2009.
+As shown in Figure 1, for the period 2005–2012, GDP (in real terms) in the EU-28 reached its peak in 2007- 2008 and plunged to a record low a year later, in 2009.
 This sharp decrease reflects the beginning of the financial crisis.
-The decrease is however not reflected in citizens’ income during the first years of the crisis.
-On the contrary, households’ gross disposable income for the same period (the first quarter of 2008 to the second quarter of 2009) seemed to slightly increase.
+The decrease is however not reflected in the part of national accounts income that is generated by the household sector, during the first years of the crisis.
+On the contrary, households’ adjusted gross disposable income for the same period (2007-2009) has slightly increased, and started to decrease slowly the next year, reaching the lowest point in the period analysed in 2012-2013.
 One of the reasons for this apparent inconsistency is that social transfers (social security benefits, reimbursements etc.) seem to have absorbed and softened the effect of the crisis (at least during the first few years).
+Starting in 2014 the trend is positive for both indicators, but it can be noted that growth is at a slower pace for the part of the Gross National Product that households can benefit from.

 Increasing GDP today, depleting resources for tomorrow